Most Blindness Is Preventable

 - admission to nursing home 3 years earlier

-In Ontario, the minimum wait time for cataract surgery can be greater than one year depending on residency.
+In Ontario, the minimum wait time for cataract surgery can be greater than one year depending on where in Ontario you reside.

-Fees paid to Ontario's ophthalmologists were significantly cut in 2012 and have been reduced again over the last 5 years.
-Ontario's ophthalmologists are the lowest paid across the country (CIHI data).
-EPSO's members aren't asking for a raise---they just want more provincial funding for vision care services to look after their patients in a proper and humane manner.
-The monies requested of the government are for increased funds to ophthalmic services in order to reduce wait times for Ontario's eye patients.
+Fees paid to Ontario’s ophthalmologists were significantly cut in 2012 and have been reduced again over the last 5 years.
+Ontario’s ophthalmologists are the lowest paid ophthalmologists in Canada (CIHI data).
+EPSO’s members aren’t asking for a raise—they just want more provincial funding for vision care services to look after their patients in a proper and humane manner.

 - severely impact patients’ access to care in Ontario and patients will lose vision as a result.